Events

 Meet at Visitor Center, UW–Madison Arboretum

 This gently paced walk explores ecological communities near the Visitor Center.
 Themes may include the land, plants, animals, other organisms, phenology, and ecology.
-Wear sturdy closed-toe shoes and come prepared for weather.
+Wear sturdy closed-toe shoes and come prepared for weather and insects.
 Routes are wheelchair accessible when weather allows.
 Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at the Visitor Center.

 Meet at Visitor Center, UW–Madison Arboretum